 We performed a comparison between IBM PowerVM and Proxmox VE based on real PeerSpot user reviews.

-Find out in this report how the two Server Virtualization Software solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."What I like about this solution, is that it is easy to configure."
+Find out in this report how the two Server Virtualization Software solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."It is a complete solution."

 "The most valuable feature is the flexibility in terms of managing the hardware resources such as RAM, CPU, and the network."